memgraph/docs/mage/query-modules/python/export-util.md

 * `path: str` ➡ Path to the file where JSON will be saved.

 #### Usage:
-In order to be able to export database to the local `JSON` file, you first have to create folder (for example, `export_folder`), and then you have to give permission to the user `memgraph`.
-To do that, place yourself in the folder containing `export_folder`, and run the following command in the terminal:
+To export database to a local `JSON` file create a new folder (for example, `export_folder`).
+Place yourself in the folder containing that new folder (`export_folder`), and run the following command in the terminal to give the user `memgraph` the necessary permissions:

 ```
 sudo chown memgraph export_folder
 ```

-After that, you can call the procedure by running:
+Then, call the procedure by running:

 ```cypher
 CALL export_util.json(path);
 ```